 The project builds on the momentum created with the Stornoway Vision study.
 To link the individual strategies of the study, the Stornoway Vision put forward the concept of the Waterfront Walk/Cycle Path, which physically connects from Arnish to the town centre to the Iolaire Monument.

 The Iolaire Centre is perfectly positioned to both capitalise on this future Waterfront Walk, as well as work as a catalyst for continued work on achieving the Stornoway Vision.

 Below is a diagram illustrating how the Waterfront Walk and viewing platforms would activate the water’s edge where there is currently car parking.
-At right is a map showing the relationship of the proposed centre to the Waterfront Walk.
+The diagram below show the relationship of the proposed centre to the Waterfront Walk.